Table of Contents

 - Career development & growth

-But, what if we told you that that’s not the accurate definition of feedback?
-That in fact, feedback is a 360 conversation that draws attention to both successes and areas for improvement.
-Feedback is the cheapest, most powerful, yet, most under used management tool we have at our disposal.
-For direct reports, feedback is a way to validate their role, while fostering development.
-For managers, feedback from direct reports can help improve their coaching, while also giving insight into the team’s engagement levels.
+But properly delivered feedback is a conversation that draws attention to both successes and areas for improvement.
+It’s the most powerful, management tool we have at our disposal.
+For employees, feedback is a way to validate their accomplishments, while fostering development.
+For managers, feedback from their team members can help improve their coaching, while also giving insight into the team’s engagement levels.

-What are the best ways to give and solicit feedback, you ask?
-Great question, we say!
+What are the best ways to give and solicit feedback?
 Come to your meeting prepared, be specific and timely, and approach challenges from a solutions-oriented perspective.

-The timing of your 1-on-1 meetings is really up to the manager and direct report, and what works best for them both.
-If, as the manager, you have a weekly management meeting that is renowned for running late, it probably doesn’t make sense to book a 1-on-1 meeting right after.
-Some say that Mondays and Fridays are not great days to book 1-on-1s because people tend to be ramping up for the week or gearing down for the weekend.
+The timing of 1-on-1 meetings is really up to the manager and employee, and what works best for them both.
+If, as the manager, you have a weekly management meeting that is renowned for running late, it probably doesn’t make sense to book a 1-on-1 right after.
+Some suggest that Mondays and Fridays are not great days to book 1-on-1s because people tend to be ramping up for the week or gearing down for the weekend.
 These weekend anchor days are also commonly booked off as vacation.

 How do I start conducting better 1-on-1 meetings?